Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_UAS_Issues.md

 WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED
 ```

 This can occur in a few circumstances, but is most likely to occur after the UAI container is restarted.
-If this occurs, remove the offending `ssh` hostkey from the local `known_hosts` file and try to connect again.
+If this occurs, remove the offending `ssh` host key from the local `known_hosts` file and try to connect again.
 The error message from `ssh` will contain the correct path to the `known_hosts` file and the line number of the problematic key.

-## Delete UAS Objects with kubectl
+## Delete UAS Objects with `kubectl`

 If Kubernetes resources used to create a UAI are not cleaned up during the normal deletion process, resources can be deleted with the following commands.